Analysis | A layer cake of misinformation, dishonesty and pro-Russia apologism

 “This is an eight-year-long smoldering conflict in which peace agreements have been routinely violated by both sides,” Greene claims. “ … A country which government only exists because of the Obama State Department helped to overthrow the previous regime.”

 It is true that both Ukraine and Russia violated the terms of an agreement reached in 2014.
 But that does not make them equivalent, as Rep. Liz Cheney (R-Wyo.) pointed out in response to Greene.
 Russia had seized part of Ukraine and was backing insurgents in two eastern provinces of the country.
-If Canada seized Maine and we reached an uneasy agreement with them to lower conflict, that would not mean that violations of that agreement put both the U.S. and Canada on equal moral ground.
+If Canada seized Maine and we reached an uneasy agreement with it to lower conflict, that would not mean that violations of that agreement put both the United States and Canada on equal moral ground.
 If your next-door neighbor takes over your garage and the police make both you and them agree not to fight, you do not give up your moral position if you then throw eggs at their house.

 That claim about the government “only existing” because of the State Department, though, is precisely the propaganda that Russia has promoted.
-In 2014, a series of protests against a Russia-friendly president in Ukraine led to the government’s collapse.
-Russia has blamed the U.S. for inciting those protests.
+In 2014, a series of protests over a Russia-friendly president in Ukraine led to the government’s collapse.
+Russia has blamed the United States for inciting those protests.
 In reality, they were triggered in large part by the sitting president (elected with the assistance of Paul Manafort) rejecting a free-trade agreement with the European Union — something fervently opposed by Russia.
 That’s a central theme in the moment, of course: Russia invaded Ukraine in part out of concern that the country had moved irrevocably out of its orbit of influence.

 What’s particularly noteworthy about Greene’s speech is how it fuses all of these various things together.
 False claims, debunked nonsense, echoes of Russian propaganda — all merged into an address to the Fringe States of America from its president.
 This is a conversation we cannot pretend doesn’t exist and has no influence.